SRI LANKA TRAVEL GUIDE CONTENTS

 Residents from the Maldives, Singapore, and Seychelles are exempt from getting an ETA.
 The fee varies depending on where you are from but generally speaking, it can cost around $30-35.

-Safety: Despite going through a horrific 25-year civil war, the Sri Lankan people are very calm in nature with virtually little violent crimes recorded against foreigners.
-Although having said that, it is still advisable to always be cautious, especially when using public transport late at night.
-Dengue Fever is slowly becoming a big problem, especially in big cities like Colombo so apply those mosquito repellants liberally.
+Safety: Despite going through a horrific 25-year civil war, the Sri Lankan people are very calm in nature, with few violent crimes recorded against foreigners.
+Having said that, it is still advisable to always be cautious, especially when using public transport late at night.
+Dengue Fever is slowly becoming a big problem, especially in big cities like Colombo so apply those mosquito repellents liberally.

 Language: Sinhala and Tamil are the two main languages in Sri Lanka.
 Sinhala is spoken by the large majority (about 70% of the population) while Tamil is spoken mainly in the Northern and Eastern part of the country.
 While most people spoke conversational English, in some remote places we went to, we had a hard time communicating.
-However, with that being said, a smile is universal and Sri Lankans would happily help you out through a game of charades is necessary.
+However, that being said, a smile is universal and Sri Lankans would happily help you out through a game of charades, if necessary.